 Trespassers are those who enter land without the owner’s permission or overstay an invitation.
 This group of visitors are least protected under the law.

-Damages Available in Local Premises Liability Lawsuits
+What Damages are Available in Kingwood Premises Liability Claims?

 In a Kingwood premises liability case, you can seek compensation for any accident-related expenses, including medical bills incurred as a result of the injury.
 Medical expenses can include ambulance services, emergency room treatment, in- and out-patient procedures, and rehabilitative therapies.
 If your condition requires ongoing treatment, future costs are also recoverable in a settlement.